M4tiasToreta/ProjectMLclassification/README.md

 Random forest is a machine learning model based in a forest of decision trees that, with the samples given, calculates the mean of decisions of each tree and consider those to the final answer.

-Used random forest from scikit learn, and the first tests with random forest were with this code below(notice that we are passing the names list with the columns names, so we can filter dataset_model and mean encode it):
+The first tests with random forest, from the scikit learn library, were implemented using the following code (notice that we are passing the names list with the columns names, so we can filter dataset_model and mean encode it):

 ```
 names = ['institute_id', 'difficulty',